Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Introduction

-\item We introduce a self-supervised correspondence scoring network to be used during the training of a displacement estimator.
-The scoring network learns to determine whether a given allows for establishing correspondence by minimizing the typical image reconstruction loss with scoring and momentum-guided adaptive regularization.

-\item We demonstrate that our proposed method consistently outperforms other baselines across three representative registration architectures over three medical image datasets with diverse modalities.

-\item The performance gain during inferences comes with no additional cost in memory or run time, but only the deployment of our scoring estimation during training. \end{itemize}
+\textbf{Our contributions} are as follows: (1) We propose an adaptive framework that incorporates correspondence scoring for unsupervised deformable medical image registration.
+(2) We introduce an unsupervised correspondence scoring network to be used during the training of a displacement estimator.
+The scoring network learns to determine whether a given image allows for establishing correspondence by minimizing the typical image reconstruction loss with scoring and momentum-guided adaptive regularization.
+(3) Our proposed method consistently outperforms other baselines across three representative registration architectures over three medical image datasets with diverse modalities.
+The performance gain comes with no cost in memory or run time during inference, but only the deployment of our scoring estimation during training.